humio/humio-operator/docs/api.md

-HumioNodePoolFeatures defines the features that are allowed by the node pool
+NodePoolFeatures defines the features that are allowed by the node pool

 <table>
     <thead>